 - be 1 to 3 years old

 - be significantly delayed in at least three areas of development by half of their chronological age OR have a recognised syndrome that is likely to have a significant impact on learning and development.
 The ASQ (Ages and Stages Questionnaire) summary sheets will show a minimum of three areas of development in the black shaded area.
 For more information please talk to a member of the health visiting service.

 You must be willing and have the capacity to make time for regular home visits or video sessions and daily practice of Portage activities.
 If there is a waiting list for Portage home visiting, priority will be given to children with the most complex needs who are not yet accessing an early years setting or other form of specialist SEND support.

 For families living in Bournemouth, Christchurch and Poole there are different types of Portage service delivery:

-These targeted sessions, held in Family Hubs, are for children with SEND and their families.
+These invitation only sessions, held in Family Hubs, are for children with SEND and their families.
 They provide an opportunity to meet other children with developmental delays and their families, whilst having fun, playing and learning new skills together.
 Siblings under school age are also welcome to attend.
 Information, advice and practical play and learning ideas can be gained from the Portage team and colleagues across Children’s Services.
 These groups can be a positive step towards your child transitioning to an Early Years Setting.

 We offer a telephone or video appointment with a named Portage Officer.
 The aim is to offer Portage advice and learning strategies, provide a listening ear, answer questions and signpost parents to relevant information or services.
 We will agree with you a fun play and learning activity to help develop your child’s learning at home.